-As Jeremy grew were also some psychological issues, and Joseph had gotten his son as much help as he could – not that much was available to him at the time.
-After the teen was busted for the theft of school property, Joseph begged for the system to lock his son up so that he could finally receive the psychological help he needed though the juvenile system, but his pleas fell on deaf ears; no one ever lended Jeremy that desperately needed hand.
+As Jeremy grew it became evident that there were also some psychological issues at play, and Joseph went out of his way to ensure his son received psychological help, but sadly not much was available at the time.
+After the teen was busted for the theft of school property, Joseph begged the system to lock his son up so that he could finally receive the help which he needed, but sadly the father’s pleas fell on deaf ears; no one ever lended Jeremy that desperately needed hand.

 Jeremy left the classroom, but he didn’t go to the office; the teen went to his locker instead.
 At a quarter to ten, Jeremy walked into class with a .357 Magnum.
-Ms. Barnett has been standing in front of the class, teaching, when Jeremy approached her.
-He stated, “Miss, I got what I really went for” then Jeremy placed that firearm in his mouth and blew himself away.
+Ms. Barnett had been standing in front of the class, teaching, when Jeremy approached her.
+The young man stated, “Miss, I got what I really went for” then Jeremy placed that firearm in his mouth and he blew himself away.

 The class had been full that morning, and 30 students witnessed their peer’s suicide.
-Some of the kids screamed, others bolted from the room; several students rushed to Ms. Barnett’s aid as the stunned teacher had to be physically held up to keep from collapsing.
-Meanwhile, a bloody Jeremy lay slumped, deceased on the floor for all to see until police arrived.
+Some of the kids screamed, others bolted from the room, and several students rushed to Ms. Barnett’s aid as the stunned teacher had to be physically held up to keep from collapsing.
+Meanwhile, a bloody Jeremy lay slumped, deceased on the floor for all to see until the police arrived.

-The school day at Richardson High continued, a team of grief counselors came in to help the shocked and now grieving students.
+The school day at Richardson High continued, and a team of grief counselors was brought in to give support to the shocked and now grieving students.
 It was later realized that Jeremy must’ve been planning this for a while, he’d even left a suicide note of sorts with another student.

-So, that’s the Jeremy from the song.
-But parts of the iconic song was also written about a boy named Brian who Eddie Vedder had attended school with back in San Diego, California.
+So, this is the Jeremy from the hit song, but there’s more to it.
+Parts of the iconic song was also written about a boy named Brian who Eddie Vedder had attended school with back in San Diego, California.
 Brian was bullied mercilessly, and Eddie himself often fought with the kid.
 Eddie Vedder says that one day, like Jeremy, Brian brought a firearm to school; thankfully this teenager did not harm anyone, but he did shoot up the oceanography room.

 The Pearl Jam hit did bring attention to teen suicide and bullying in a pre – Columbine era when people weren’t talking about these things.
 Or, at least not in the same way they that they are now.